mpatraw/butterfly/README.md

 The steps are:

 * Morph (Optional) - This is where the butterfly starts it's "walk."
+For example, a butterfly might choose only safe (walkable) spaces in which to start.
 * Goal (Optional) - This just sets an optional goal location for the butterfly to aim towards.
+Other steps can use this information.
 * Flutter (Optional) - This is the "walk" algorithm.
 It can be a weighted walk or predefined path like a straight line.
 * Look (Optional) - This is the way the butterfly "digs" out the dungeon.
+You can choose different shapes and patterns for the butterfly to dig out.
 * Die (Required) - This is how the butterfly stops it's digging.
+For example, the butterfly might have a 1 in 20 chance to die each time it looks (digs).

 Writing actions for each of these steps is called an "instinct," and may require arguments.
 When a butterfly spawns, it runs through this logic: